Gayaa1985/FibonacciSequence/Training.md

 To run the unit test we are using mocha and chai package.
 Perform the below steps.

-1. Naviage to the tests folder.
-2. Run the below command to initiate the test. npx mocha fibonacciSeriestest.js
+1. From the root folder execute the below command to run the tests. npm test
-3. This will run the tests in the file.
+2. This will run all the tests specified under tests folder.